-Dynamic pricing in practice is often a responsive or a reactive pricing strategy.
+In practice, dynamic pricing is often a responsive or a reactive pricing strategy.
 This means that you adjust your prices according to various market changes.

-Generally speaking, this means reacting to changes in supply and demand in a timely manner, so you can capitalize on those changes.
+Generally speaking, this suggests reacting to changes in supply and demand in a timely manner, so you can capitalize on them.
 This is also the main incentive for companies to use dynamic pricing.

 Let’s for a moment imagine we could go back in time – perhaps 20, 30, or 50 years.
 What questions would companies be preoccupied with?

 How many people want a certain product?
-How much product is there in stock?
+How many products are there in stock?
 How many product varieties exist?
 How many competitors are out there?